Most power bank manufacturers lie about how many times their power can charge certain devices.

 The average efficiency given directly to your device is roughly 85% due to the wasted voltage which is why you use 0.85 in the equation.

 This varies between different chargers so remember it’s an average.
-If any manufacturers advertise their power banks to be 100% efficiency, this is NOT true.
+If any manufacturers advertise their power banks to be 100% efficient, this is NOT true.

 Specific Recharge Times